 First things first: why should you create a site map?
 Well, it's as crucial to planning a new website as a roadmap is to planning a cross-country trip.
 Without it, both your trip and your user's journey through your website would be full of unplanned for (and potentially unpleasant) stops.

 A sitemap is a visual representation of your website to-be.
 It helps you figure out how users look for information.
 It's a vital step in building a functional, usable site that will take your users where you want them to go instead of X-ing out of your site in frustration.

 So, whether you're building a website from scratch or planning an overhaul, you need a sitemap.
 Building one isn't difficult, but you have to be methodical to get it done right.
 From coast to coast, here's your roadmap for building a sitemap.

 What is a sitemap?

 A sitemap is a list or diagram that helps you plan out your website.
 It should contain all the pages of a website in a way that shows how the user will access them, starting with the homepage and branching out to include all the subpages.

 To get started, first create a list of all the pages you think you'll need and then turn your list into a diagram.
 Even the simplest visual representation, will quickly allow you to spot gaps and awkward transitions.
 Take this simple website as an example:

 A sitemap of animalz.co in diagram form would look like this: (The landing page is “Home” and the only category is “About”.)

 Both are effective, but visuals tends to be more easily digestible than words, especially if you have to share your concept with somebody else.

-People use sitemaps for three primary reasons: one—to plan content.
+1. To plan content.
 Laying out all your website pages in advance ensures that you're giving every bit of content consideration before actually putting in the work.
-This step includes research, writing, getting images, overall design, and all of the other elements that go into creating a great website.
+This step includes research, writing, getting images, overall design, and all the other elements that go into creating a great website.